 What are Worklogs about?

 Now you realize that just by completing your tasks in Jira you will not know how productively you spend your time.
 Let’s face it - unless you’re time tracking yours and your teammates’ work minute by minute, you can’t really know it.
-With Worklogs - Time reports for Jira, you get immediate feedback on the hours you devoted to all your tasks across different projects.
+With Worklogs - Time Tracking and Reports, you get immediate feedback on the hours you devoted to all your tasks across different projects.
 You can see how the working minutes, hours, days or weeks (depending on what you choose) are spent either by yourself or by other members of your team.
 In other words, it is a useful tool that allows for easy and flexible tracking of logged work in order to find out how time is being spent in your company or organization.
 Moreover, you can categorize your entries by projects and use several filtering options as well as recall what task you dealt with yesterday, last month or even a year ago.
 Worklogs can be accessed through both a menu item or inserted into your dashboard as a gadget.

 Why log time with Worklogs?